Weight Loss Surgery

 What Is Weight Loss Surgery?

 Sometimes, being overweight can lead to serious health problems.
 People who are 100 or more pounds over their ideal body weight are more likely to develop medical problems.
-These problems include diabetes, heart disease, sleep , and joint problems.
+These problems include diabetes, heart disease, sleep apnea, liver disease, and joint problems.

 Weight loss surgery (also called bariatric surgery) can help very overweight people who have tried but failed to lose weight and face serious medical problems.
 But it's not a quick fix.
 People need to put in a lot of hard work before and after the operation.

-The three main kinds of surgery for weight loss are gastric sleeve, gastric bypass, and gastric banding.
+The two main kinds of surgery for weight loss in teens are gastric sleeve and gastric bypass.

 What Is Gastric Sleeve Surgery?